Light period = Pregnant?

 If a woman is pregnant, usually more than one of these symptoms will be present.
 In other words, a light period one month may or may not mean that one is pregnant, especially depending upon whether or not there has been unprotected intercourse during that month.

-If you think you or someone you know may be pregnant, you can make a pregnancy screening appointment 7 to 10 days after unprotected intercourse by calling Primary Care Medical Services at x4-2284 or by logging on to Open Communicator.
+If you think you or someone you know may be pregnant, you can make an appointment with your primary care provider to get a pregnancy screening done.
 During your appointment, you will be given a pregnancy test and and the provider will discuss your results and options, including contraception.
-If you are a student who has paid the Health Services Fee, which covers on-campus services through the Health Services Program, you will not need to pay anything additional for the pregnancy screening and other services.
-If you're not at Columbia, you can get a pregnancy screening at your local Planned Parenthood or Department of Health clinic.
+You can also have this done at your local Planned Parenthood or Department of Health clinic.

 Hope this information helps!